ImperialCollegeLondon/pyrealm/docs/source/development/overview.md

 You can now use `poetry` to install the package dependencies.
-This is not just the package requirements for end users of the package, but also a wider set of tools used in package development.
-The `poetry` tools uses the [pyproject.toml](https://github.com/ImperialCollegeLondon/pyrealm/blob/develop/pyproject.toml) file to configure the dependencies that will be installed.
+This is not just the package requirements for end users of the package, but also a wider set of tools used in package development. `poetry` uses the [pyproject.toml](https://github.com/ImperialCollegeLondon/pyrealm/blob/develop/pyproject.toml) file to configure the dependencies that will be installed.